Empowerment & Self Defence

 No. Violence against women is a complex social problem.
 Ultimately, large-scale social changes will be needed before violence against women can be stopped.
 However, this kind of social change is slow – and so far, our efforts have not been very successful.
 If we focus only on perpetrator-focused, “primary” prevention strategies, we are condemning millions of women to suffering rape and sexual assault.
 While we wait for these efforts to work, ESD training can provide an immediate, and effective, antidote for sexual violence.

-There has been … research on the effectiveness of prevention strategies focused on potential perpetrators.
+There has been little research on the effectiveness of prevention strategies focused on potential perpetrators.
 Most strategies that have been rigorously evaluated have been found to be ineffective at preventing violence.
-(See Graham, Embry et al 2019).

 Preventing sexual violence will require a comprehensive range of efforts.
 Some efforts should be long-term (e.g., cultural climate assessment and change), others should be medium-term (e.g., bystander intervention training), and some should be short-term (e.g., self-defence training).
 We do not have to choose only one approach; a complex social problem requires that we address it on multiple fronts and in multiple ways.